plorentzos/Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models/README.md

 * Plotted a correlation heatmap of the full cleaned and engineered dataset to see the association between variables and further assess potential issues.
 * Constructed a Variance Inflation Factor (VIF) to adress any multicollinearity concerns that I was not able to see with plots and ispection.
 * The dataset is now ready for modeling!
-*

 ### Linear Modeling:
 The following relate to linear_modeling.py:

 * Transformed prices to log prices to use as a response variable based on previous insights.
-* For all the models the following took place:
+* Constructed all the models based on the following workflow:
-- Splitted the dataset into training set and test set (80%-20%)
+Splitted the dataset into training set and test set (80-20 split).
+Created a pipeline to transform and scale features.
+Fitted the pipeline to the training data.
+Predicted using the features test set.
+Performed a 10-Fold Cross Validation on the training sets to assess model performance using R-squared as the metric.
+Made a decision rule to assess if the model overfits.
+Transformed log prices back to prices in order to plot actual vs predicted prices and relative errors.
+Calculated Mean Absolute Error and Root Mean Squared Error as additional metrics.
+*

 Note that additional comments regarding the code and the analysis can be found in the .py files.